Aurelas/Interactive-Server-Project/README.md

 Object-orientation will be used in conjuction with 'images' to hopefully create 'clickable' objects.

+Currently we have a working GUI with a couple of buttons that we can click to change the image of our GUI and have a pretty clear cut idea on how to make the program fully interactive.
+We will use (m.jdbjohnbrown.net) as a template and temper our racket program to mimic the functionality of the template.

 ### Data set or other source materials
 There will be two main data sets we will work with in this project.
 The first is from a SQL database on my own personal site (m.jdbjohnbrown.net) and the second is from hockeytownsaugus.com, html code riddled with errors.